 Buying a new car is always exciting, but it sure comes at a high cost!
 Sometimes more than what we can afford.
 It’s easy to become emotionally attached to the car and do whatever it takes to be able to afford it.
 That’s unfortunately when many are encouraged to use a balloon payment.
 It does make the monthly repayments more affordable, but what is a balloon payment really and how does a balloon payment work?
-Here’s my balloon payment blog.
+Here’s my balloon payment blog post on this.

 Buying a car